News and Events

 The C&E added the stop after the Club was built around 1906.
 There was a suspension bridge over the Cuyahoga River and a lighted walkway that allowed riders to walk south from the station to the grounds of the Club.
 The concrete foundations of the C&E station, the abutments and iron supports of the suspension bridge still remain.
 Two of the original buildings (clubhouse and bunkhouse) also remain.

-The new owner of the land has indicated that he intends to save the clubhouse and bunkhouse and possibly the suspension bridge.
+The previous owner of the land indicated that he intended to save the clubhouse and bunkhouse and possibly the suspension bridge.
 He mentioned that the CEIHSM might possibly tour the property.
-We hope to schedule a tour in 2023 when the weather is warmer and dry.
-We will keep you advised.
+Since this story was posted, the land has been sold, and we have not talked to the new owner.
+We still hope to schedule a tour.

 The picture shows Adam Dietrich standing on the steps to the bridge, across the Chagrin River from the former Cuyahoga Indian Camp.